alecfn/Android-Photomaps/About.md

 ## Additional Tools:
 * ExifPilot https://www.colorpilot.com/exif.html was used to create test image data, by editing exif information for testing.
-* _Note:I have included a folder called 'TestData' with all the image data I created to test the application.
+* _Note: I have included a folder called 'TestData' with all the image data I created to test the application.
 Any of these images can be placed on a device for testing, including the folders labelled (firebase)_

 ## Image Attribution: